keinsam/VSC-For-Sparse-VAE/README.md

-# VSC-For-Sparse-VAE
+# 🎇 Variational Spase Coding - 📔 Statistical Course

-🎇 Presentation of the VSC model, a variant of VAE - 📔 Statistical Course
+Presentation of the VSC model, a variant of VAE.